 Braided carbon fiber biaxial sleeving was selected for the outer shell primary reinforcement.
 The braid was sized to layup over the large diameter flange and neck down onto the small diameter body without reaching the braid's respective compression or tension jam states thereby maintaining flange to flange fiber continuity.
 Die cut flexible core mat and carbon fiber fabric reinforcements added to the back face of each flange to create a lightweight sandwich construction with sufficient out of plane flange stiffness and strength.

 Carbon Fiber Composite Spool Assemblies

-Several carbon fiber composite spool prototypes were successfully fabricated and tested to demonstrate concept feasibility.
-CSS' composite spool design was found to be 30-40% lighter than its aluminum counterpart and the outer carbon fiber braid layer delivered the desired visual story.
+Several composite spool prototypes were fabricated and successfully tested under load at elevated temperature to demonstrate concept feasibility.
+CSS' composite spool was 35% lighter than its aluminum counterpart and the continuous carbon fiber braid outer layer delivered the desired high end product story.